-- 1. All compulsory tests to be performed. - 2.
-Factory or site-based tests will be accepted for tests C1, C2, C4, C5, C6, C7, C8, C9, C10, C11, C12, C13 and C14.
-All other tests (C3) must be site-based tests. - 3.
-'Generating Unit' means the generating unit under test and may include (but not be limited to) synchronous machines, induction machines, inverter connected generating units, wind, solar, energy storage systems, and fuel cells.
-Table A11.1 specifies the applicable generating unit types for each test. - 4.
-Tests to be performed for each unit making up the proposed power facilities.
-Where new units are added to existing sites, tests are only required to be completed for those units, unless otherwise advised by the Network Service Provider. - 5.
-Site based tests to be done for a suitable dispatch and network configuration as advised by the Network Service Provider. - 6.
-Tests to be performed for all relevant normal operating modes for the generating unit (eg alternative voltage or frequency control modes) as advised by the Network Service Provider. - 7.
-Tests at low power output levels must precede tests at higher power output levels - 8.
-Tests with smaller step changes must precede larger step changes.
-Care must be taken not to excite large or prolonged oscillations in MW etc. - 9.
-Figure A 11.1 below shows an example of the step changes referred to in tests C1-C3.
-This example shows a +5% step to the summing junction and then a -5% step.
+- 1. All compulsory tests to be performed. - Special tests may be required as detailed in table A11.2.
+Special tests to be advised by the Network Service Provider. - Factory or site-based tests will be accepted for tests C1, C2, C4, C5, C6, C7, C8, C9, C10, C11, C12, C13 and C14.
+All other tests (C3) must be site-based tests. - 'Generator' or 'Generating Unit' means the generator under test and may include (but not be limited to) synchronous machines, induction machines, inverter connected generators, wind, solar, battery energy storage systems, and fuel cells. - Battery Energy Storage systems (BESS) and inverter connected generators (eg Wind, Solar) must undertake all tests required for generators unless otherwise advised by the Network Service Provider. - 6.
+Tests to be performed for each unit making up the proposed power facilities. - Tests to be done for suitable dispatch configurations and credible outage configurations as advised by the Network Service Provider. - Tests to be performed in all relevant operating modes and system states for the generator (eg Grid Connected vs Islanded, HON, HOF, and any alternative voltage or frequency control modes) as advised by the Network Service Provider. - 9.
+Where a Power System Stabiliser is installed, relevant power system connected tests (C2, C3, C4, S4) to be performed with and without the PSS in service as directed by Horizon Power - 10.
+Where new units are added to existing sites, tests are only required to be completed for those units, and multiple unit configurations involving those units, unless otherwise advised by the Network Service Provider. - 11.
+Tests at low power output levels must precede tests at higher power output levels

+- 12. Tests with smaller step changes must precede larger step changes.
+Care must be taken not to excite large or prolonged oscillations in MW etc. - 13.
+The Figure A 11.1 below shows the step changes referred to in the schedule of tests given An example is given of a +5% step to the summing junction and then a -5% step.
 Removal of the +5% ("-5%") step is deemed to be a -5% step.